noemaresearch/pinboard/README.md

 # Pinboard

+Almost all of this codebase has been produced by issuing high-level directives against pinned files.
 Pinboard is a command-line tool for managing file references when working with raw language models.
 It's meant to streamline codebase-level development workflows, allowing users to request contextual, in-place file updates efficiently.

 ## Usage